travis-ci/dpl/TESTING.md

 Notice that this is not a merge commit, so it is important that when you are testing your PR, the branch `foo` is up-to-date with https://github.com/travis-ci/dpl/tree/master/.

+When opening a PR, be sure to run at least one deployment with the new configuration, and provide a link to the build in the PR.